MicrosoftDocs/well-architected/well-architected/architect-role/architecture-decision-record.md

 Be consistent with the anatomy of every record.
 Design a record template and consistently follow it.
 A record should include consistent elements such as:

-  - Title: A concise noun phrase that encapsulates the architecture decision.
   - Metadata: Name of the author, date this ADR was approved, name of the approver.
   - Status: Indicate the current status of the ADR: proposed, accepted, or superseded.
 If this ADR is superseded by a more recent one, please reference the newer ADR for further details.
   - Context: This section outlines the problem at hand and the necessity for an architectural decision.
 It should also enumerate alternative options considered during the decision-making process.